NonVideri/NonVideri.github.io/README.md

 - A simple tech article website app.
 - Supports viewing different tech articles and looking up authors.
+- The user can also search through articles.
 - Allows the user to "log in" and change his username.
 - Uses React Router.